anukanshashar/comp-assignment/README.md

-# COMPUTER ASSIGNMENT part 1
+# COMPUTER ASSIGNMENT

-WAP to count no. of digits in a number
+WAP to count no. of digits in a number - by divinding a number by ten repeatedly and using a for loop, we can calculate number of digits

-WAP to swap the first and last digits of a number
+WAP to swap the first and last digits of a number - first obtain first and last digit by using for loop , also count number of digits. then swap using 10*place value

-WAP to find frequency of each digit in a no.
+WAP to find frequency of each digit in a no. - by using for loop

-WAP to enter a number and print it in words
+WAP to enter a number and print it in words - first reverse the number and use switch case statements

-WAP to print all ASCII values with their characters
+WAP to print all ASCII values with their characters - use %d to %c

-WAP to find one's complement of a binary number
+WAP to find one's complement of a binary number - use for loop

-WAP to find two's complement of a binary number
+WAP to find two's complement of a binary number - first find one's complement then use if...else for- loop conditions

-WAP to convert binary to octal , hexa decimal and decimal number
+WAP to convert binary to octal , hexa decimal and decimal number - first convert to decimal then find other number systems

-WAP to convert octal to binary , decimal and hexadecimal number
+WAP to convert octal to binary , decimal and hexadecimal number - first convert to decimal then find other number systems

-WAP to convert hexadecimal to binary , decimal and octal number
+WAP to convert hexadecimal to binary , decimal and octal number - first convert to decimal then find other number systems

 Q1 PYRAMID STAR PATTERN